The designated safeguarding lead (DSL)

 Your school should have a DSL whose role is to:

-• Take lead responsibility for safeguarding and child protection (including online safety)
+• Take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems in place)

 • Support staff members to carry out their safeguarding duties